 Public universities provide students with more research opportunities and have larger funding and facilities than private universities.
 Students who are serious about conducting research can capitalize on these resources that will be available to them with very little price in public universities.

 Public universities are known to fare better in sports than private universities.
 Although private universities also have athletic programs, few are able to match public universities in this area.

 In addition to athletic programs, public universities also have bigger campus events and conduct them more frequently than private universities.
 Their extracurricular options are also much wider owing to the fact that they have larger student bodies.

 Although public universities are easier to get into, they have been found to be harder to come out of with a degree.
 According to NCES, only 35% of public university students graduate on time.
 Students at private nonprofit institutions have a better chance of completing their degrees within four years, with a graduation rate of 48.3% (NCES, 2018).
 Meanwhile, private for-profit institutions are probably the worst choice, with only about one in four graduating on time (NCES, 2018).

 After graduation, students from more reputable universities will have a better chance of securing a job.
 This makes private universities even more attractive with respect to student outcomes.

 At this point, you must already have some universities in mind.
-It may be universities near your location or it may be your dream university.
+It may be universities near your location, best value colleges that offer a program you want, or your dream university.
 Upon going through the differences between public and private universities, you probably already have an idea of which one will suit you better.
 Here are a few tips to further strengthen your decision: